damar-wicaksono/trace-simexp/memorandum/trace_simexp-memorandum-v1_0.md

 The file is used to document the command line arguments specified when the script was called as well as to log all the shell commands run during the execution.
 See below for example of the contents.

+**Example**

+Following the previous example, executing the following command will postprocessed all of the TRACE `xtv` files produced in the previous step using 5 processors (or, parallel jobs with multiple batches each of size 5) to extract TRACE graphic variables listed in the `./simulation/listVars.apt` file.

+    python postpro.py -exec exec-febaTrans214-febaVars2Params-optLHS_110_2-1_110.info \
+                      -aptplot aptplot_v6.5.2_inst01.sh \
+                      -nprocs 5 \
+                      -vars ./simulation/listVars.apt

+**Remarks**: Similar to the execute phase, if the postprocess step is expected to take a long time it is advised that the job is sent to the background with `k5run -B` utility as given in the previous example.

+Based on the command above, the prepro info file will be created with the following name:

+    postpro-febaTrans214-febaVars2Params-optLHS_110_2-1_110-listVars.info

+The file has the following (abridged) contents:

+    TRACE Simulation Experiment - Date: 2016-03-24 17:34:10.713350
+    ***Post-process Phase Info***
+    prepro.info Filename          -> prepro-febaTrans214-febaVars2Params-optLHS_110_2-1_110.info
+    exec.info Filename            -> exec-febaTrans214-febaVars2Params-optLHS_110_2-1_110.info
+    APTPlot Executable            -> aptplot_v6.5.2_inst01.sh
+    Number of Processors (Host)   -> 5  (lclrs73)
+    List of XTV Variables Files   -> ./simulation/listVars.apt List of XTV Variables         ->
+        rdzNperm-20A01        rdzNperm-20A02        rdzNperm-20A03
+        rdzNperm-20A04        rdzNperm-20A05        rdzNperm-20A06
+        rdzNperm-20A07        rdzNperm-20A08        rdzNperm-20A09
+        ...
+        rftn-20A141R29        rftn-20A142R29
+    Samples to Post-processed     ->
+      1      2      3      4      5      6      7      8      9     10
+     11     12     13     14     15     16     17     18     19     20
+     21     22     23     24     25     26     27     28     29     30
+     31     32     33     34     35     36     37     38     39     40
+     41     42     43     44     45     46     47     48     49     50
+     51     52     53     54     55     56     57     58     59     60
+     61     62     63     64     65     66     67     68     69     70
+     71     72     73     74     75     76     77     78     79     80
+     81     82     83     84     85     86     87     88     89     90
+     91     92     93     94     95     96     97     98     99    100
+    101    102    103    104    105
+    *** Batch Execution -     1 ***
+    Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_1-listVars.apt -nowin
+    Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_3-listVars.apt -nowin
+    Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_5-listVars.apt -nowin
+    Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_2-listVars.apt -nowin
+    Execution Successful: aptplot_v6.5.2_inst01.sh -batch febaTrans214-run_4-listVars.apt -nowin
+    ...

 ## The list of parameters file